Advice > Software engineering

 • How do they sustain progress despite multiple hurdles?

-• How well they are in communicating with peers, cross-functional partners and team?
+• How well they are in communicating with peers, cross-functional partners, and the team?

 Below we've listed ten frequent behavioral questions that Meta tends to ask, according to data from Glassdoor.
 For more information, check out our articles on the Meta behavioral interview and the "Why Meta?" question.